 Obviously this page has only scratched the surface, and much more information is available on the town’s history.

 The Society’s own booklets are listed elsewhere on the web site.
-There is a wealth of information on local history at the Local Studies Library and West Yorkshire Archives Service, both based at Huddersfield central library.
+There is a wealth of information on local history at the Local Studies Library and West Yorkshire Archive Service, both based at Huddersfield central library.
 And the Tolson Memorial Museum published an extensive series of scholarly booklets, from 1921 to 1961, which can be found here.

 For a searchable version of Gordon & Enid Minter, Discovering Old Huddersfield (5 vols, 1993-2002), click here.